 Similarly, while there are plenty of decent bikes equipped with suspension forks at this price, there are also a few fairly horrible full-suspension bikes, so give them the swerve too.
 Most forks found on £500 bikes are of the heavier and less tunable coil-spring variety, but there are some superior air-sprung fork equipped bikes out there, so keep your eyes peeled for them.

 Being way more powerful than their rim-based equivalents, disc brakes are now standard equipment on mountain bikes and they basically come in two forms.
 Hydraulically controlled disc brakes are the ones to look out for as they provide superior power as well as near-instantaneous control.
 That said, the stopping power of cable-pull disc brakes vastly improves on anything you'd find on most rim brakes too.
+For more info on the jargon you might come across on your budget mountain bike hunt, head to our mountain bike FAQ explainer.

 The best mountain bike under £500

-Also new this year is a Suntour air-sprung fork with 20mm more travel than the previous model, which allows the Nucleus to soak up heftier hits.
+Also new for 2021 is a Suntour air-sprung fork with 20mm more travel than the previous model, which allows the Nucleus to soak up heftier hits.
 While this boosts the bike's capabilities on tougher trails, it's a shame the new fork is not of the wider and more predictable Boost variety found on the 2020 Nucleus.
 Despite a couple of small spec compromises, the latest Nucleus is still a confidence inspiring and highly capable bike at a seriously competitive price.
 It comes in four frame sizes, 27.5 and 29 wheel options, a female-specific model and also a VRS version with fancier components for those with deeper pockets.

 The hydraulic Tektro brakes provide more than enough stopping power for the needs of the Bobcat.
 However, with only an 8-speed cassette, the gaps between gears are fairly large and shifting is a tad clunky.
 The 25mm Marin rims are built upon unbranded hubs and shod with unbranded tyres.
 While the low-profile tyres have a rapid rolling speed, they can be a handful on wet trails.